 The Trinity doctrine is a great blasphemy that prevents its followers, and others, from receiving salvation.
 It not only divides Christians, but it was also the primary catalyst behind the creation of the Muslim religion, which now has 1.6 billion followers.
 The understanding of a one-person God, among the Arab people, goes back to Abraham.

 Our explanation of Christ and God must agree with the teachings of Christ and the Apostles, to bring God’s message of salvation to the world.

 The “image of the beast” and the “mark of the beast” are the two great blasphemies that survived the Reformation.

-But the Book of Revelation prophesied that these two great blasphemies would be overcome by the preaching of the White Horse, which is the Sanctified Church of the end days.
+But the Book of Revelation prophesied that these two great blasphemies would be overcome by the preaching of the Rider on the White Horse, which is the Sanctified Church of the end days.